South Carolina smothers UConn 62-48 to advance to NCAA title game, snaps Huskies’ 54-game win streak

+PHOENIX — Dawn Staley and South Carolina are back in the NCAA Tournament title game after knocking off unbeaten UConn and Geno Auriemma in a physical contest that ended with a heated exchange between the game's most recognizable coaches.

-PHOENIX (AP) — Ta’Niya Latson scored 16 and Agot Makeer added 14 points and South Carolina played stifling defense to beat UConn 62-48 on Friday night, ending the Huskies’ 54-game winning streak and advancing to the women’s NCAA Tournament championship game.
+Ta’Niya Latson scored 16 and Agot Makeer added 14 points and South Carolina played stifling defense to beat UConn 62-48 on Friday night, ending the Huskies’ 54-game winning streak.

-The Gamecocks will face the winner of Texas and UCLA semifinal on Sunday for the title, capping off another March Madness.
-South Carolina (36-3) will be looking to win its fourth national championship.
-Their other three have come in the last decade.

-UConn (38-1) entered the Final Four undefeated for the ninth time in school history and for the third straight time left without a title.
-The Huskies also lost in the 2017 and 2018 national semifinals.
-This was the fewest points UConn had scored since putting up 49 points in a national championship game loss to the Gamecocks in 2022.
+The Gamecocks have now reached the NCAA championship game in four of the last five seasons, including the past three.
+They will be looking to win a fourth national title Sunday when they face UCLA, capping off another March Madness.

+“I thought our players just locked in once we built a little lead.
+We got suggestions from coaches as to should we change our defense, start switching everything.
+I’m like, No, this is what is working," Staley said.
+“Let’s continue to do what’s working.”

-With less than a second remaining in the game, UConn coach Geno Auriemma walked across the court to shake hands with Dawn Staley and had an animated conversation with the South Carolina coach while pointing to the floor.
+As the final seconds ticked down, Auriemma walked down the sideline to shake hands with Staley and had an animated conversation with her while pointing to the floor.
 Staley yelled back at him as assistants from both teams separated the two.

-When the clock ran out finally, Auriemma walked straight to the tunnel and didn’t shake hands.
+When the clock finally ran out, Auriemma walked straight to the tunnel and didn’t shake hands.
 The two teams did shake hands.

 “I have no idea,” Staley said when asked what happened between the coaches.
 “But I’m gonna let you know this, I’m of integrity.
 I’m of integrity.
 So if I did something wrong, to Geno, I had no idea what I did.